Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 Futures or Ante-Post Betting

-Ante-post markets for the Brown Advisory Novices’ Chase are open months before the Cheltenham Festival, giving punters the chance to take early prices.
-These odds, known as 'futures' in the US, often reflect expectations based on novice chase form, pedigree, and trainer reputation.
+Ante-post markets for the Brown Advisory Novices’ Chase are open months before the Cheltenham Festival, allowing punters to take early prices.
+These odds, known as "futures" in the U.S., often reflect expectations based on novice chase form, pedigree, and trainer reputation.

-While ante-post betting can offer excellent value, remember that selections may not run.
-Closer to the Festival, betting sites often provide Non-Runner No Bet (NRNB) promotions, giving your bet more protection.
+While ante-post betting offers excellent value, selections may not run.
+Closer to the Festival, sites often provide Non-Runner No Bet (NRNB) promotions, giving your bet more protection.

 • Win Market